kwirk/eventgallery/admin/doc/readme.md

 		- added compatibility for IE7 and IE8.
 You should at least see something now.
 Create your own browser specific css (http://www.webmonkey.com/2010/02/browser-specific_css_hacks/) to make it look nice with your Joomla Template.
 Keep in mind that I'll not start testing with IE7 and IE8 but I'll react on the defects you submit.
 No "not pixel perfect" bugs for those browsers please.
 		- restricted possible thumb sizes to one of those entries {32, 48, 64, 72, 94, 104, 110, 128, 144, 150, 160, 200, 220, 288, 320, 400, 512, 576, 640, 720, 800, 912, 1024, 1152, 1280, 1440}.
 Each size is available as a square sized version and normal sized scaled down version.
 Doing this will prevent attackers from creating unlimited thumbs and exceed your web space.
 		- Configuration option for the image sharpening
-		- Embedd ICC profiles.
-Very usefull for all the people with wide gamut displays which don't like cartoon colors.
+		- Embed ICC profiles.
+Very useful for all the people with wide gamut displays which don't like cartoon colors.
 		- instead of setting the width&height for an image we use the right sized transparent gif now.
 This will make !important statements in css file unnecessary.
 		- added support for page heading configuration at a menu item